 Unfortunately, U.S. Census data suggests parenthood causes many people to leave their jobs.
 Roughly 30% of women quit their jobs before giving birth, while another 22% of mothers found new employment after their maternity leave.
 While many factors can impact a parent’s decision to leave their job, poorly-defined parental leave policies and difficult transitions can negatively impact the employment relationship.

-Many of the recommendations listed below can benefit your entire workforce, not just new parents.
+There are many recommendations listed that can benefit your entire workforce, not just new parents.
 For example, offering your staff flexible work schedules and the option of telecommuting can increase productivity and morale.
 You might also find these same strategies will benefit employees who have to take medical leave to care for an ill or disabled loved one.

 Encourage Your Employees to Build a Transition Plan